 At Ohio Basement Systems, we have warrantied solutions for repairing street creep damage to your foundation.
 To help you decide if our solutions are right for you, we offer free written street creep repair quotes throughout our OH service area.

-We serve the Akron, Cleveland, Youngstown, area, nearby areas such as Warren, Lorain, Elyria, Mentor, Lakewood, Medina, Painesville, and the surrounding regions.
+We serve Cleveland, Akron, Strongsville, Mentor, Cuyahoga Falls, Elyria, Lakewood, Lorain, Youngstown, Westlake, and the surrounding areas.
 To schedule an appointment, contact us by phone or e-mail today!

 The existing expansion joint between the driveway and garage is fully compressed.